crustio/crust-wiki/docs/merchantGuidance.md

 Stake limit of meaningful files = File replica mapping function * Stake limit of SRD files
 ```

-In Maxwell, the Stake Limit of SRD files is 1TB to 1CRU, and the **File replica mapping function** is:
+In Crust mainnet, the Stake Limit of SRD files is 1TB to 1CRU, and the **File replica mapping function** is:

 | Group file replica count | Multiple |
 |-----------------|------|